Women Making Waves

 Extinction Rebellion spokesperson Zion Lights is a passionate science communicator interested in everything from earth to the stars, and Anya Navidski is the Founding Partner at Voulez Capital – Europe’s First Venture Capital fund for female founders.

-And Dr Ghina Halabi, is an Astrophysicist.
-Ghina’s began as a child in Barouk, a small village tucked among the thousand-year-old cedars of Mount Lebanon.
+Dr Emma Boland is a physical oceanographer at the British Antarctic Survey and has a particular interest in climate science; And Dr Ghina Halabi, is an Astrophysicist.
+Ghina began life as a child in Barouk, a small village tucked among the thousand-year-old cedars of Mount Lebanon.

 In our Christmas edition we meet talented singer songwriters Ellie Dixon and Sophie Winter who talk about their music, their lives and their friendship in a lively amusing conversation.
 And they each treat us to a festive song.